aegis-aead/aegis-bitsliced/README.md

 While a dedicated bitsliced representation could further improve performance, straightforward implementations using existing AES representations enable AEGIS to achieve strong performance with side-channel protection, even on CPUs lacking AES instructions.

+In the barrel-shiftrows representation, the four 8-bit-plane groups go through identical, independent sbox circuits.
+On targets with vector extensions (SSE2, NEON, AltiVec), these four groups are evaluated as the lanes of 4x32-bit vectors rather than relying on autovectorization.
+The state words are permuted so that the lane vectors are contiguous in memory and the AES round needs no transposes; the scalar code uses the same permuted layout.
+On WebAssembly, the SIMD path turned out to be slower than scalar code, so it is not used there.

 These implementations use the SBOX circuits from [Maximov & Ekdahl](https://eprint.iacr.org/2019/802.pdf).
 A comparison against the circuits from [Jean, Baek, Kim G and Kim J](https://eprint.iacr.org/2024/1996.pdf) on Cortex A53 can be found below:

 | Sbox circuit                     | AEGIS-128L speed (Mb/s) |